 Is winter even better than summer?
-It’s a conversation that is always a win/win, because in winter Twin Pines becomes a cozy base camp for snowy adventure.
-Owners will conveniently keep skis and boards here and step into warm boots for outings at Heavenly.
-We’ll then shuttle you to and fro the four short blocks to the gondola.
-And when you return to the Lake House you’ll return to a crackling fire, a warm drink and even warmer company.
+It’s a conversation that is always a win/win, for in winter Twin Pines becomes a cozy base camp for snowy adventure.
+Owners will keep skis and boards here and step into warm boots for outings at Heavenly.
+And rest assured, we’ll shuttle you those four short blocks to the gondola.
+And when you return, you’ll return to a crackling fire, a warm drink and even warmer company.

 Your base camp for

 Aptly named, Heavenly’s 10,000 feet are Tahoe’s peak elevation and best snow.
 Its 30 lifts and 100 trails crisscross California and Nevada from four base facilities.
 And with one of America’s largest snowmaking systems, the ski season usually runs from mid-November to mid-April.
 And from every vantage, spellbinding views of Lake Tahoe.
 There’s another word for it: Awesome.

 A Warm & Welcoming

 The wide porch, fireplace and firepit deck at the Clubhouse welcomes in every season, but especially so in the cooler months.
 Depending on the weather, members will set out to enjoy the trails on foot, snowshoes or cross country skis.
 This is a place to connect with neighbors, share a warm cup or a light meal, and generally enjoy what Thoreau described as the best thing one can be – a friend to a friend.

 From the top of any of the ski resorts that ring the lake you’ll hear people say this is the bluest lake, and bluest sky they’ve ever seen.
 But our 300+ days of sunshine are but part of the story.
 Clear Creek offers all the winter fun without the hassles – while the western facing slopes average over 300 inches of snow, Clear Creek averages just 30 inches – so you enjoy all the access without any of the headaches.
 The lighter snow loads also save on construction costs.